quill-project/docs/docs/functions.md

 **Function names by convention shall be written in snake case, e.g. `read_file`, `get_element_by_id`, ...**

+**Function argument names by convention shall be written snake case.**

+*There may be multiple arguments with the same name, in which case the name references the last argument from the argument list.*

 ## Returning

 Functions that specify a return type and are implemented using `{ ... }` need a mechanism to declare a result value - this is where `return` comes in.